dynamodb-toolbox/dynamodb-toolbox/README.md

   date_added: '2019-11-28'
 }

-// Use the 'get' method of MyModel to generate parameters let params = MyModel.get(item)
+// Use the 'get' method of Customer let response = await Customer.get(item)

-// Pass the parameters to the DocumentClient's `get` method let response = await DocumentClient.get(params).promise()

-// Parse the raw response with the `parse` method let result = MyModel.parse(response)
 ```

 This will return the object mapped to your aliases and composite key mappings: